.png)

 02.

-Your body has tons of proteins — they all have a job and undergo changes sometimes.
-Your immune system usually knows exactly how to work with them!
+Your body has thousands of proteins — they all have important jobs and naturally undergo changes over time.
+Normally, your immune system recognizes them as safe.

 .png)